Azure/azure-powershell/src/Quota/docs/Az.Quota.md

 Please check the URI in location header for the detailed status of the request.

 ### [New-AzQuotaLimitObject](New-AzQuotaLimitObject.md)
-Create an in-memory object for LimitValue.
+Create an in-memory object for LimitObject.

 ### [Update-AzQuota](Update-AzQuota.md)
 Update the quota limit for a specific resource to the specified value:\n1.